 A total of six persons attended the public hearing.
-Of those in attendance, one person provided testimony and asked for clarification of the proposed handicapped transit program.
-A complete transcript of the public hearing is provided in Appendix B to this report.
+Of those in attendance, one person provided testimony and a written statement on the City's proposed handicapped transit program.
+A complete transcript of the public hearing, including a copy of the written comment received, is provided in Appendix B to this report.
+No other oral or written comments were received during the public comment period.